michael-benin-CN/gifshot/README.md

 Creates an animated GIF from either a webcam stream, an existing video (e.g. mp4), or existing images

+**Note:** If you wish to use the default options, you can just pass a callback function as the only argument

-**Note:** An object is passed back to the callback function with helpful data
+**Another Note:** An object is passed back to the callback function with helpful data

 ```javascript
 gifshot.createGIF({}, function(obj) {